johncosta/johnmcostaiii.com/content/posts/2025-12-30-mythical-man-month.markdown

 Challenge and Mission: to find real solutions to real problems on actual schedules with available resources.

+## Chapter 2: The Mythical Man-Month

+Calendar Time Causes Issues
+1) Estimating is poorly developed
+2) Estimating techniques confuses effort with progress
+3) Estimates are uncertain
+4) Schedule progress is poorly monitored
+5) Natural Reaction to Schedule Slippage is to add manpower

+Optimism: All programmers are optimists

+Creative activities:
+1) idea
+2) implementation
+3) interaction

+Incompleteness and Inconsistencies become clear during implementation.

+### The man-month

+Cost = # of programmers * number of months

+The bearing of a child takes 9 months, no matter how many women are assigned.

+Project Planning Rules:
+- 1/3 Planning
+- 1/6 Coding
+- 1/4 component/system test
+- 1/4 system test

+### Gutless Estimating

+- Develop and Publicize productivity Figures
+- bug-incidence figures
+- estimating rules

+Brook's Law: Adding manpower to a late software project makes it later.

 ## Taxonomy

 ## References: